From the Summer 2007 edition of Bucknell World - Part One:

 “The value of a Bucknell education continues long after you leave campus,” says Ed Robinson ’86, who has been a member of several Bucknell boards and associations.
 “It’s a living, breathing thing.
 The alumni who came before me have opened doors for me, challenged me at various points in my life to be everything I can be, and helped me to understand my responsibility to the institution.
 In turn, I have always tried to help alumni and students who have come after me.
 The network continues to grow from generation to generation.”

-Come September, Stacey Knepp ’07, who earned a B.A. in classics and comparative humanities, will be at the University of Texas, working toward a master’s degree in humanities, with a specialization in translating Greek and Arabic.
+Funding the future Come September, Stacey Knepp ’07, who earned a B.A. in classics and comparative humanities, will be at the University of Texas, working toward a master’s degree in humanities, with a specialization in translating Greek and Arabic.

 It’s a long way from her hometown of West Decatur, Pa., where most young people, if they dream of college at all, aspire to attend the local campus of Penn State.
 Knepp wanted more, and she achieved it — thanks to Trustee C. Alan Walker ’66 and the Walker Family Scholarship.